How to migrate from Dashboard Server Azure Edition v4 to v5

 Following a side-by-side upgrade, you may wish to re-use the URL that users were previously using to access Dashboard Server v4.
 You may choose to do this now, or following user training.
 How you do this depends on how you were originally serving Dashboard Server to users:

 - Load Balancer

 Before decommissioning and disabling your v4 instance, we recommend taking a backup of the Dashboard Server files so that you can refer back to them should any issues come up in the future (most likely a user realising they had an unpublished draft they want to retrieve).
 See How to backup and restore Dashboard Server Azure Edition.
 You can then use the JSON files as a reference for recreating that content in v5.

 Once your migration has been completed and v5 is running in production, you have 3 months of support on your existing v4 instance before v5 is your only supported and licensed platform.
 This should give you enough grace period to migrate any users who did not move across immediately, and give you a fallback should any unanticipated issues arise during initial adoption.
 If you have any concerns please contact SquaredUp Support.

 If you haven't already done so you should redirect traffic from Dashboard Server v4 to v5, jump to Redirect traffic from v4.

 I've upgraded Dashboard Server, but some of the built-in dashboards are duplicated?

-The v5 upgrade process preserves any dashboards that you have customised - any modified dashboards will be cloned and recreated in v5.
+The v5 upgrade process preserves any dashboards that you have customized - any modified dashboards will be cloned and recreated in v5.

 When v5 is installed we re-import the community packs bundled with the product (such as Windows Server, IIS and SQL).
-If you have customised one of those dashboards yourself you will now have two versions - the native v5 version and your customised v4 copy.
+If you have customized one of those dashboards yourself you will now have two versions - the native v5 version and your customized v4 copy.
 It is up to you to choose which version you want to keep (or amalgamate the two).